5ujinKang/Paper-Wiki/OSDI/25/Extending Applications Safely and Efficiently.md

 <br>

 **Attack Point**
-But the current tools are neither safe nor efficient, because they suffer from a security-efficiency tradeoff. <br>
+But the current tools are neither safe nor efficient, because they can't fulfill the extension security (fine-grained interconnectedness vs. security tradeoff), isolation, and efficiency. <br>
-Since every extension has different requirements for security & efficiency, it's hard to optimize the environment for each.

 <br>

 **Goal**
-Suggest the way to extend Applications Safely and Efficiently
+Find a way to fulfill three key criteria for extension.
 <br>

 **Their Solution**
-Suggest a new model EIM, optimize for each extension, fulfilling their requirements for security & efficiency level. <br>
+Suggest a new model EIM, serve fine-grained interconnectedness/Security problem by providing abstraction. "resource" to demonstrate the level of interconnectedness and security for each extension <br>
-EIM abstracts the features of extension by seeing extension as a "resource", and provides a framework to deal with each. <br>
-By fulfilling each extension's requirements for security/efficiency level, it solves the security-efficiency trade-off problem.
+Also, for the isolation, they suggest an extension framework bpftime.
 <br>

 **Performance**